inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 benchmark.run(num_repeats=2)
 ```

-### Optimize the benchmark program to minimize computation time and cost

-- Avoid uploading the input files to each run by uploading them only once using the ```remote_assets``` parameter.
-This way, the input files are stored in a GCP bucket and reused on every simulation added to the benchmark.
+## Step 4: Optimize the Benchmark Program

+To reduce computation time and cost, we can optimize how the benchmark program manages input files, machine resources, and execution parameters.
+This step ensures the program runs efficiently while avoiding unnecessary resource usage.

+**1. Reuse Input Files Across Runs**

+Uploading input files for every run can waste time and resources.
+Instead, we upload the files once to a GCP bucket and reuse them for all subsequent runs.

+**Upload Files to a GCP Bucket**

-- Begin by uploading the input files to a GCP bucket.
+Use the `inductiva.storage.upload` function to upload the input files to a GCP bucket:

 ```python
 import inductiva